loganmarchione/Firefox-tweaks/README.md

 # Firefox tweaks

+This was originally based on some settings from the [ghacks repo](https://github.com/ghacksuserjs/ghacks-user.js/) (which now redirects to arkenfox)

 ## Overview
 These settings are mostly cosmetic and privacy related.
 I don't believe in changing "performance" settings.
 If they were beneficial, Firefox would ship them by default.
 Most of the time, they cause more harm than good.